January 29, 2023

 Romance is the natural bi-product of two happy people who are working through life’s challenges and joys together.
 Cherishing the busy moments and decisions that we must make together are what really cultivates intimacy.
 In our mind, that’s what Valentine’s Day is all about.

 While it might be nice to get breakfast in bed, a note written in chocolate and a fancy night out on the town, most of us just long for simplicity.
 We don’t want a whole world of things to add to our “to do” list on Valentines day just because we’re “suppose to”.
 Why not take the pressure off and just enjoy a day of getting through life’s curve balls together.

-At the end of the day, when the kids are in bed, you’ve cared for the elderly parents and your house just might pass a health inspection if needed, perhaps you can pop in a romantic comedy, make some Rich Hot Chocolate and collapse in exhaustion – together – leaving the expectations of some Harlequin Romance in the rear view mirror.
-Perhaps Valentines Day is a day of acceptance that our life is not about the gifts we can hurriedly grab for one another or the surprises we can think up, but about the connection that we already have and are living, moment by moment, together.
+At the end of the day, when the kids are in bed, you’ve cared for the elderly parents and your house just might pass a health inspection if needed, perhaps you can, pop in a romantic comedy.
+Make some rich Valentine Hot Chocolate Bombs and collapse in exhaustion – together – leaving the expectations of some Harlequin Romance in the rear view mirror.
+Perhaps Valentine's Day is a day of acceptance that our life is not about the gifts we can hurriedly grab for one another or the surprises we can think up, but about the connection that we already have and are living, moment by moment, together.

 Comments will be approved before showing up.